 - 1 Click Security > MAC Filter to open the MAC Filter screen.
-Select Enable to activate MAC filter function and Allow to permit the listed MAC addresses access to the VMG. - 2 Select Active.
+Select the Enable check box to activate MAC filter function. - 2 Select Allow.
 Then enter the host name and MAC address of Thomas' computer in this screen.
 Click Apply.